-'''

-register:

-(# type:< object;

-insert:< (# e: ^type enter e[] do ...#)
+Register: (# type:< Object; insert:< (# e: ^ type enter e[] do ...#) ... #)

-...

-#)

-'''

-The declaration type:< object specifies that type is either the pattern object or some subpattern of object.
-In the definition of register, type may be used as an alias for object, e.g. references qualified by type are known to be at least Objects.
-Since object is the most general superpattern, type may potentially be any other pattern.
-The virtual attribute type may be bound to a subpattern of object in subpatterns of register.
-The following declaration shows a pattern workerRegister which is a register where the type attribute has been bound toworker:
+The declaration type:< Object specifies that type is either the pattern Object or some subpattern of Object.
+In the definition of Register, type may be used as an alias for Object, e.g. references qualified by type are known to be at least Objects.
+Since Object is the most general superpattern, type may potentially be any other pattern.
+The virtual attribute type may be bound to a subpattern of Object in subpatterns of Register.
+The following declaration shows a pattern WorkerRegister which is a Register where the type attribute has been bound to Worker:

-In the definition of workerRegister, the virtual pattern type may be used as a synonym for the pattern worker.
-This means that all references qualified by type may be used as if they were qualified by worker.
-The reference current of the scan operation is used in this way by the operation findOldestSeniority which computes the oldest seniority of the register.
-The expression current.seniority is legal since current is qualified by type which in orkerRegister is at least aworker.
+In the definition of WorkerRegister, the virtual pattern type may be used as a synonym for the pattern Worker.
+This means that all references qualified by type may be used as if they were qualified by Worker.
+The reference thisElm of the scan operation is used in this way by the operation findOldestSeniority which computes the oldest seniority of the register.
+The expression thisElm.seniority is legal since this-Elm is qualified by type which in WorkerRegister is at least a Worker.

-In subpatterns of workerRegister it is possible to make further bindings of type thereby restricting the possible members of the register.
-Suppose that manager is a subpattern of worker.
-A manager register may then be defined as a subpattern of workerRegister :
+In subpatterns of WorkerRegister it is possible to make further bindings of type thereby restricting the possible members of the register.
+Suppose that Manager is a subpattern of Worker.
+A manager register may then be defined as a subpattern of WorkerRegister:

-'''

-managerRegister: workerRegister(# type::< manager #)
+ManagerRegister: WorkerRegister(# type::< Manager #)

-'''

-In the definition of managerRegister, type may be used as a synonym for manager, i.e. all references qualified by ype are also qualified by manager.
+In the definition of ManagerRegister, type may be used as a synonym for manager, i.e. all references qualified by type are also qualified by Manager.

-Virtual patterns make it possible to define general parameterized patterns like register and to restrict the member type of the elements.
-In this way virtual class patterns provide an alternative to templateas found in C++.
+Virtual patterns make it possible to define general parametrized patterns like Register and to restrict the member type of the elements.
+In this way virtual class patterns provide an alternative to generic classes as found in Eiffel.
+A further discussion of virtual class patterns may be found in [MM89].